Bachelor of Science (Honours) Scheme in Food Science and Nutrition (JS3255)

 Remarks

-- Students will be awarded either one of the following awards upon successful completion of all graduation requirements:
+- Students will receive either one of the following awards upon successful completion of all graduation requirements:

 - BSc (Hons) in Food Safety and Technology